akfish/fancy-scroller/README.md

 Name | Description
 ---- | ------------------
-`section_changed` | Triggered when upper section has changed `hash_update` | Triggered when url hash has been changed due to scroll
+`section_changing` | Triggered before upper section will be changed `section_changed` | Triggered when upper section has changed `hash_update` | Triggered when url hash has been changed due to scroll